muntasirhsn/muntasirhsn.github.io/index.md

 ---

 ### Generative AI: Parameter-efficient fine-tuning of LLMs (Llama-3) with Quantized Low-Rank Adaptation (QLoRA)
 Fine-tuning an LLM (e.g. full fine-tuning) for a particular task can be computationally intensive as it involves updating all the LLM model parameters.
 Parameter-efficient fine-tuning (PEFT) updates only a small subset of parameters, allowing LLM fine-tuning with limited resources.
 Here, I have fine-tuned the [Llama-3-8B](meta-llama/Meta-Llama-3-8B) foundation model with QLoRA, a form of PEFT, by using NVIDIA L4 GPUs.
-In QLoRa, In QLoRA, the pre-trained model weights are first quantized with 4-bit NormalFloat (NF4).
+In QLoRA, the pre-trained model weights are first quantized with 4-bit NormalFloat (NF4).
 The original model weights are frozen while trainable low-rank decomposition weight matrices are introduced and modified during the fine-tuning process, allowing for memory-efficient fine-tuning of the LLM without the need to retrain the entire model from scratch.

 [Check the model on Hugging Face hub!](https://huggingface.co/MuntasirHossain/Meta-Llama-3-8B-OpenOrca/edit/main/README.md)

-Try the following conversational AI agent (developed with Gradio) that uses the fine-tuned model in the backend! **Please note: the app is running on a basic CPU!
+Try the following conversational AI agent that uses the fine-tuned Llama 3 8B model in the backend! **Please note: the app is running on a basic CPU!
 A low-precision version of the fine-tuned LLM is deployed to overcome the hardware restrictions.
-Hence, performances may not be up to its full potential and responses may be slow!**
+Hence, performances may not be up to the model's full potential and responses may be slow!**

 <script
 	type="module"